1989Ryan/XJTU-Bachelor-Thesis-LaTeX-Template/README.md

 ## Attention

-This project is not checked in other platforms.
+This project has not been tested on other platforms.

 ## Ack